Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 - type a
 - type b

 The property is read-only.
-If the platform doesn't have support the sysfs class is not created.
+If the woke platform doesn't have support the woke sysfs class is not created.

 Auxmac